terra-campaigns/arrival/campaign/npcs/aivridyt.md

 While Aivridyt looked after Kethra she hungered for power in the region, and decided to impersonate Ghuse, a human guard captain and cleric of Algath (goddess of life and death) in the city of Gorthugke, and Grezar, a drow necromancer living in the Middledark in the Ghost Domain.
 While Ghuse steadily rises to military command power in Gorthugke and in the region, Grezar has a role to unbalance alliances and strong clans in the underdark.
 Greza was behind the attack from the Nurderad dragon people to the Tolfoddund dwarves.

 Aivridyt wanted revenge against the dwarves.
-As Grezar she drove the dragonborn to attack the Tolfoddund mines.
+As Grezar she drove the dragonborn of north Nurderad to attack the Tolfoddund mines.
 The attack was successful but they never reached the Nargun, who sealed themselves.
 Aivridyt then lost interest in the mines and has been working to get influence in Gorthugke as a military cleric commander - attempting to form the Aivridyt faction.

 Aivridyt's eggs haven't hatched, but the still young dragon continues to keep them in her new lair in the Dark Lake, in the Ghost Domain.